-V7's Neural Networks feature opens up the ability to use a trained model to automatically label your data.
+V7's Models feature opens up the ability to use a trained model to automatically label your data.
 In this guide, we'll take a look at how you can structure your workflow to take the manual work out of labelling.

 The crucial ingredient to our workflow here will be our model.
 If you haven't trained a model in V7 yet, follow the steps here to get one running.

-If you've already created a model, head to Neural Networks, click Start, and select the minimum and maximum number of servers to use when running your model.
+If you've already created a model, head to Models, click Start, and select the minimum and maximum number of servers to use when running your model.
 This will determine the speed with which your model is able to label items.

-Add a Model stage, select which model the stage will use, and map the classes the model was trained on with the classes in the dataset.
+Add a Model stage, click Connect Model, and map the classes the model was trained on with the corresponding classes that the model will output.

-Items can also manually be sent to the Model stage in bulk by filtering for all items in the stage prior, selecting all and clicking Advance 1 Stage.
+Workforce Managers, Users, and Admins can also send files to the Model stage in bulk by filtering for all items in the stage prior, selecting all and updating their stage.

 Once the Model stage has labelled your data, your reviewers can step in to make any required changes to the model's inference.

 After the model has been started and used within your workflow to label, the model can be managed in different ways.

 By default, Stop when idle will be turned on.
 This will automatically stop the model when it does not receive any requests for more than an hour.